 Sensitivity assessment.
-The sensitivity of sedimentary biotopes to increased flow is dependent on the substratum and the degree of cover, with dense beds of ca 100% cover being more stable than patchy beds, and more stable on mixed substrata with cobble and boulders than sand and mud.
-Connor et al., (2004) noted that the build-up of mussel mud beneath beds could result in a change from sandy to muddy substrata underneath the bed and reduce attachment resulting in increased risk of removal by storms.
+This blue mussel bed biotope has been recorded (Connor et al., 2004) as occurring in areas with moderately strong tidal streams (0.5-1.5 m/s).
+The sensitivity of sedimentary mussel bed biotopes to increased flow is dependent on the substratum and the degree of cover, with dense beds of ca 100% cover being more stable than patchy beds, and more stable on mixed substrata with cobble and boulders than sand and mud.
+Connor et al., (2004) noted that the build-up of mussel mud beneath beds could result in a change to a muddier substrata underneath the bed, and reduce attachment resulting in increased risk of removal by storms.

 A decrease in water flow is unlikely to affect adversely blue mussel beds directly.
-The evidence above suggests that they can grow at water flow as low as 0.01 - 0.02 m/s and filter at 0.05 m/s; significantly less than weak tidal streams (<0.5m/s).
+Evidence above suggest that they can grow at water flow as low as 0.01 - 0.02 m/s and filter at 0.05 m/s; significantly less than weak tidal streams (<0.5m/s).
 At very low or negligible water flow, the effects of siltation may have adverse effects (see relevant pressure).
-Dense beds are probably stable on mixed substrata, so resistance to change in water flow is probably 'High', resilience is assessed as 'High' (no effect to recover from) and the biotope is assessed as 'Not Sensitive'.